Product User Segmentation: What Is It and How To Implement Segmentation in Your SaaS Product?

 What is product user segmentation?

-Different user segments can be analyzed in great detail to understand what caused them to use our product, what value they receive from the product, why they became power users or brand advocates, and so on.
+Different user segments can be analyzed in great detail to understand what caused them to use your product, what value they receive from the product, why they became power users or brand advocates, and so on.

-What are the benefits of customer segmentation?
+What are the benefits of the customer segmentation model?

 Now let’s dig deep into the benefits that customer segmentation can offer you.